BooBSD/Tsetlin.jl/README.md

-# Tsetlin Machine: A Breath of Fresh Air in Machine Learning
+# Tsetlin Machine: Fresh Thinking in ML

 > *“Speed is the most important feature.”*